-I’ve stored dried tomatoes in olive oil, unrefrigerated, since the 1990’s after reading about it in The Oregonian and being sure of it’s safety (I can’t find that article, but did find this more recent one from the same author, Jan Roberts-Dominquez).
+I’ve stored dried tomatoes in olive oil, unrefrigerated, since the 1990’s after reading about it in The Oregonian and being sure of it’s safety (it’s from cooking author Jan Roberts-Dominquez and I found that original tutorial reprinted here).
 Last year, however, I read on a popular gardening blog that it “wasn’t considered safe anymore.”
 Sigh.

 - This is a time-honored preservation technique that I feel good about for two reasons: tomatoes are naturally acidic (and I never add any fresh garlic or herbs), and I dry them until they are pliable, but no liquid comes from them when I test them with my fingers.
 I also, as per Ms. Dominguez’s recommendation, dip them in red wine vinegar to help extend their shelf life (and just so happens to increase the acidity).

 - The recommendation that storing tomatoes this way is no longer safe was not backed by any studies and I wasn’t able to find any other site or research to back up this claim.

 - The reasoning didn’t make sense: potential for water droplets to contain botulism – in dried tomatoes that exude no moisture when touched?
 Or oil affecting the lid gaskets when the oil doesn’t touch the lid?

 - A book on preserving followed up on this as well and found that the idea that botulism will occur in dried tomatoes seems to be an internet phenomenon with no science backing up the claim.